9 Worst Honey Brands to Avoid

 Corn syrup can elevate blood sugar levels.
 Honey does that, too, but pure honey isn’t detrimental to diabetic patients.
 However, corn syrup’s extra sweetness is harmful.

 Plus, the honey taste isn’t very potent.
-Many people raised the issue that they have to add a lot of honey to get the slightest taste.
+Many people raised the issue that they must add a lot of honey to get the slightest taste.

 Customers mentioned they felt bloated after having this honey.
-Not just that, major digestive problems occurred too.
+Not only that, but major digestive problems occurred, too.

 Also, multiple reviews state that their honey attracted ants.
 If honey attracts insects, that means it’s not pure.
 What a shame!